 Conference Overview

-The Nutrition Society of Nigeria invites Nutritionists, Dietitians, Food Scientists and other related professionals from Tertiary Institutions, Health Institutions, Research Institutes, Government Ministries, Departments and Agencies, Industries, Development Partners and Organized Private Sector and Non-Governmental Organisations (NGOs) to its 56th Annual General Meeting and Scientific Conference scheduled to hold in Port Harcourt, Nigeria.
+The Nutrition Society of Nigeria invites Nutritionists, Dietitians, Food Scientists and other related professionals from Tertiary Institutions, Health Institutions, Research Institutes, Government Ministries, Departments and Agencies, Industries, Development Partners and Organized Private Sector and Non-Governmental Organisations (NGOs) to its 56th Annual General Meeting and Scientific Conference scheduled to hold in Lagos, Nigeria.

-Flyer Loading…%
+Download Flyer

 THEME